GRONINGEN-MICROBIOME-CENTRE/Lifelines_NEXT/PentaChiliadal_virome/README.md

-# Pregnancy and Early-Life Gut Virome in the LLNEXT cohort: Origin, Persistence, Influencing Factors and Health Implications
+# Pregnancy and Early-Life Gut Virome in the LLNEXT cohort

 Gut virome analysis from metagenomic data on the **Lifelines NEXT Cohort**.